brettswift/puppet-nodesite/README.md

 #Nodesite

+State: experimental

 A Puppet module to allow fast deployment to test nodejs applications.

 Pass in your .git URI and the file used to run your app (if it's something other than app.js).
 Pass your database configuration in via `node_params` (that will be passed to the command line) or optionally put configuration into a git branch of your source project, and tell nodesite which `git_branch` to run.

 If the DB configuration is successful, you will have a running nodejs app.

 Typically you will configure a database on the same host.
 To see an example of this module in action,  see my [vagrant-nodeJsServer](https://github.com/brettswift/vagrant-nodeJsServer) project

 ###Git deploys
 Enabled by default.
 Nodesite will check for upstream changes on each puppet run.
 If there are any it will run a `git pull`, `npm prune`, `npm install` and restart the service.